geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 - [DSP briefing](#dsp-briefing) explainer for DSP being a wide vector machine
 - [AM briefing](#am-project-briefing) targeting USB and CLOUD
 - [MLPERF briefing](#mlperf-briefing) doubling bounty payout if submission gets on MLPERF and best way to get hired
 - Geohot: "We've got a lot of reds.
-So also tiny box reds.
+So also TinyBox reds.
 Great choice.
 Someone bought one yesterday.
 I take it back.
 You made an excellent choice, sir.
 You have great taste."

 ### Transcript